INFORMSJoC/2022.0012/subfunctions/README.md

-# mainfun
+# subfunctions
+This folder contains 31 subfunctions called by the corresponding main functions in the folder `mainfun`

-This folder contains twelve main functions and their main subfunctions.
+twelve main functions and their main subfunctions.
 - `mainfun/NALM.m`: the main function of the solver ***N-ALM***.
 - `mainfun/SIRPN_CD.m`: the main function of the solver ***S-IRPN***.
 - `mainfun/ADMM_knorm.m`: the main function of the solver ***ADMM***.